serverless/cloud/docs/apps/data.md

     { key: "key1", value: "string value" },
     { key: "someOtherKey", value: 123, ttl: 1000 },
     { key: "namespacedKey:keyX", value: { foo: "bar" }, label1: "foo:baz }
-  ]
+  ],
+  { overwrite: true }
 );
 ```

 **IMPORTANT NOTE:** Batch set operations are destructive and will completely overwrite existing items.
-They do not support PARTIAL updates like a single item `set` does.
+They do not support PARTIAL updates at this time like a single item `set` does.
+We are working to add support for this in a future release.

 ## Removing items